Rosebank distillery: History

 In 2002, the distillery buildings and contents were sold to British Waterways by Diageo, and the maltings were demolished to make way for a housing development.
 In 2008 plans were started to open a new distillery in Falkirk original Rosebank equipment.
 However over Christmas and New Year 2008/2009, the original Rosebank Stills (along with other equipment) were stolen by metal thieves and were not recovered.
 Plans for the new distillery continued to develop gaining Scottish Government approval, the new building being near the Laurieston site of the original Rosebank distillery.
 Despite the suggestion that the new whisky may be produced under the Rosebank name, Diageo – who owned the Rosebank trademark at the time and continued to release limited bottles of original Rosebank whisky – denied this.

 In October 2017, Ian Macleod Distillers announced that they had acquired the Rosebank Whisky trademark from Diageo and the site from Scottish Canals in order to re-establish Rosebank Whisky by building a new distillery and re-commencing production in the old style.

-Rosebank distillery expects to reopen in early 2023.
+In July 2023 production restarted at Rosebank distillery.
+Rosebank Distillery opened to visitors in July 2024.